30590 - ADVANCED PYTHON PROGRAMMING FOR ECONOMICS, MANAGEMENT AND FINANCE

 Go to class group/s: 31

 This is an advanced course in python computer programming.
 Students attending the course are recommended to have already taken an introductory course on python programming.
 If they already had a course about programming in another language (e.g. Java, C, etc.) that's fine.
-Some videos and references will be provided for a quick introduction to the python syntax.
+Some references will be provided for a quick introduction to the python syntax.

 - Pythonic Thinking.

-- Databases Management with Python.
+- Databases Management with Python Classes

-- Define procedural programming language concepts.
+- Define procedural and object oriented programming language concepts.

 - Describe and explain the working of the programs presented in the course.